By Patty Apostolides

 They begin by describing the characters, their names, personalities,

-the setting will take place.
+setting will take place.
 When will it take place?
-If it
+If it takes place

-Also, will the setting be in the country, in a city (which city?), in
+will the setting be in the country, in a city (which city?), in

 a house (whose house), on a cruise ship?
-That needs to be
+That needs to be defined

-of each chapter.
+chapter.
 It could be a page or two long.
 Once all this is done,

 then the real writing begins.
 If this method works for you, then

 feel free to use it.
-It may take some time, but
+It may take some time, but you will become

 Type 2 Novelist